PASHA: Efficient HPO and NAS with Progressive Resource Allocation: Related work

 \section{Related work}

-Machine learning systems used in real-world applications often rely on a large number of hyperparameters, and require testing many combinations of them in order to identify the optimal solution.
+Real-world machine learning systems often rely on a large number of hyperparameters and require testing many combinations to identify suitable values.
 This makes data-inefficient techniques such as Grid Search or Random Search \citep{Bergstra2012RandomOptimization} very expensive in most practical scenarios.
 Various approaches have been proposed to find good parameters more quickly, and they can be classified into two main families: 1) Bayesian Optimization: evaluates the most promising configurations by modelling their performance.
-The methods are sample-efficient but they are often designed for environments with limited amount of parallelism; 2) Multi-fidelity: sequentially allocates more resources to configurations with better performance and allows high level of parallelism during the tuning.
-From these two families, multi-fidelity methods have typically been faster when run at scale and will be the focus of this work.
-It is also possible to combine ideas from the two families together, for example as done in BOHB by \citet{Falkner2018BOHB:Scale}, and we will test a similar method in our experiments.
+The methods are sample-efficient but often designed for environments with limited amount of parallelism; 2) Multi-fidelity: sequentially allocates more resources to configurations with better performance and allows high level of parallelism during the tuning.
+Multi-fidelity methods have typically been faster when run at scale and will be the focus of this work.
+Ideas from these two families can also be combined together, for example as done in BOHB by \citet{Falkner2018BOHB:Scale}, and we will test a similar method in our experiments.

-Successive halving \citep{karnin2013almost, jamieson2016non} is conceptually the simplest multi-fidelity method.
-Its key idea is to run all configurations using a small amount of resources, which depends on the minimum resources and the minimum early stopping rate, and then successively promote only a fraction of the most promising configurations to be trained using more resources.
-Another popular multi-fidelity method, called Hyperband \citep{hyperband}, performs successive halving with different early stopping rates.
-ASHA \citep{li2020asha} extends the simple and very efficient idea of successive halving by introducing asynchronous evaluation of different configurations, which leads to further practical speedups thanks to better resource allocation.
+Successive Halving (SH) \citep{karnin2013almost, jamieson2016non} is conceptually the simplest multi-fidelity method.
+Its key idea is to run all configurations using a small amount of resources and then successively promote only a fraction of the most promising configurations to be trained using more resources.
+Another popular multi-fidelity method, called Hyperband \citep{hyperband}, performs SH with different early schedules and number of candidate configurations.
+ASHA \citep{li2020asha} extends the simple and very efficient idea of successive halving by introducing asynchronous evaluation of different configurations, which leads to further practical speedups thanks to better utilisation of workers in a parallel setting.

 Related to the problem of efficiency in HPO, cost-aware HPO explicitly accounts for the cost of the evaluations of different configurations.
 Previous work on cost-aware HPO for multi-fidelity algorithms such as CAHB~\citep{ivkin2021cost} keeps a tight control on the budget spent during the HPO process.
 This is different from our work, as we reduce the budget spent by terminating the HPO procedure early instead of allocating the compute budget in its entirety.
 Moreover, PASHA could be combined with CAHB to leverage the cost-based resources allocation.